 One granddaughter recounted the annual conversation with her grandfather during which he asked her what her goals and wishes were.
 Things like: What do you want to do?
 Where do you want to live?
 What do you want to spend your time on?
 He asked the same questions each time and recorded them in a notebook each year and when she graduated from high school, he presented them to her.
 He had begun the conversations with her when she was 5 or 6 years old, and they had an incredibly meaningful conversation when she was about to graduate to see how many goals and aspirations had changed and how many had been consistent throughout her young life.
 She shared how much she treasured the interest he took in her and how those conversations shaped her life.

-One grandson got up and let us all know that he was homosexual and how challenging it was to tell his family members.
+One grandson got up and let us all know that he was gay and how challenging it was to tell his family members.
 He finally came out when he was in high school.
 But he had not told his grandparents.
-After his graduation, his grandpa Al pulled him aside and told him that he understands that he is gay, and he wanted him to know that he and grandma (Yiayia – they are Greek) loved him unconditionally no matter what his lifestyle was.
-He then proudly told us that his grandpa started calling him his BGG (Best Gay Grandson).
+After his graduation, his grandpa pulled him aside and told him that he understands that he is gay, and he wanted him to know that he and loved him unconditionally no matter what his lifestyle was.

 Another granddaughter talked about the texts she would get from her grandpa and how curious about current events and trends he was.
 Even though he was in his 90s, he reached out to her recently to ask about “AI” (artificial intelligence) and what she knew about it.